Undline/ForestFox/readme.md

 ## Widgets

 Each widget will have a source key which indicates where the data is located that contains what that widget is supposed to do / display.
 This is done so that you can have dynamic content displayed.
+Widgets can also have event states that trigger when an action is applied?

 - **Video** -> This element is meant to place a video widget on screen.
 There are multiple video modes to choose from (mini, normal, wide_screen and full_screen).

+- **Goal Bar** -> This element is meant for creating a goal like structure; so things like monitary goals or interaction goals.
+So long as you can qunatify the progress you can use this widget and when the goal is hit there will be an event played (as defined by the GSS).
+Goal bars use the prgress bar widget and there are some items that you can connect by default inside UndChain such as donation interactions.
+Goals may go up or down as identified by the M3L.

 - **Map** -> This element is meant to place a map widget on screen.
 Map widget are not only useful for showing maps, but could also be used as a system to graphically show points of intrest on a image (2D).

+- **Timeline** -> This element creates a time line where you can add events that will show as a horizontal bar chart on screen.
+Time lines will have markers to indicate length and may have images within them per the GSS file.
+There is also options to add multiple lines down.

 - **Graph** -> This element is used to represet a graph widget on screen.
 Graphs that are currently included are line, chart, pie and fill.